 Which one is better?
 RO vs UV

-While talking about the difference between RO and UV water purifier, the crucial difference to mention is that RO can remove harmful dissolved salts, but a UV purifier can’t.
-The procedure of using RO technology is now considered the most efficient and standardized method of purification of water for domestic usage.
+While talking about the difference between RO and UV water purifiers, the crucial difference is that RO can remove harmful dissolved salts, but a UV purifier can’t.
+Using RO technology is now considered the most efficient and standardized method of purifying water for domestic usage.

 But, certain impurities like bacteria, viruses, and other harmful microorganisms are still capable of passing through the RO filters.
 These remaining microorganisms have the potentiality of triggering serious water-borne diseases like dysentery, diarrhea, typhoid, etc. It is here that the UV method comes into use.

 This purification system starts after passing the water through the RO filters.
 The process eliminates all the harmful organisms that are present in the water as the residue.

 Unlike RO, UV filters do not remove fluoride or nitrate salts, arsenic, and other chemical impurities from the water.

 Although the RO water purifiers waste a lot of water, UV purifiers don’t.
 This is a significant difference when the increasing decrease in water resources is kept in mind.
 Further, UV purifiers do not need the maintenance that RO filters do.back to menu ↑